 HOW A CATTLE GUARD WORKS

 There are a few different cattle guard designs out there but they all rely on the ability to present unstable footing and depth perception as deterrents.
 The combination of the two creates a very effective livestock barrier!

 – Walking on a rounded surface with a flat foot is a difficult task.
 Try it with a large hoof and an extremely rounded pipe and you will have a tough time balancing.
-Add a 1,000 pounds and you have real trouble!
+Add 1,000 pounds to each leg and you have real trouble!

 The vaulted area dug under the guard creates a confusing and frightful illusion for cattle.
 They see the deep area under the guard and get the sensation that they can fall.
 This confuses and distorts their depth perception when approaching and usually creates the desire to turn around.

 There are some studies out there where a roadway was painted to create an optical illusion of depth, like that seen with a traditional cattle guard, and almost all of the cattle that encountered it wouldn’t go across.
 It was just paint on flat pavement, but the illusion was enough to keep them from crossing.

 TYPES OF CATTLE GUARDS

 Most ‘Texas Gates‘ are constructed out of steel and finished in either a powder coat or directly applied enamel paint.
 In the rare case, they may be galvanized however that hot-dipping process does add substantial costs.